 - The SAT also uses charts and graphs throughout each section.
 It is based on a scale of 400 to 1600.

-- The College Board is discontinuing the optional essay for the SAT after June 2021.
+- The College Board discontinued the optional essay for the SAT in June 2021, and will be making some significant changes to the format and content in 2024.

 - The ACT has a section for English (similar to the SAT’s Writing and Language), Math (with calculator), Reading (with four passages), and Science Reasoning (reading charts and graphs).